-So this guide looks at how social media channels can bring new opportunities for learning and collaboration to your desktop / smart phone.
+So this guide looks at how social media channels can bring new opportunities for learning and collaboration to your desktop / smartphone.
 And how sharing is the key to online learning.

-“There's a world of information out there.
-Stop waiting for someone to "train" you, and get out there and find the information.”
+'There's a world of information out there.
+Stop waiting for someone to "train" you, and get out there and find the information.'
 KnowHow survey respondent

-Q: Where do you go if you have a work problem or have to do a task or need to update your skills and don’t know where to start?
+Where do you go if you have a work problem or have to do a task or need to update your skills and don’t know where to start?

-In the old days you’d pick up the phone to talk to someone or wait for a book or training course to give you answers.
-But now you have a whole network of sector experts who could help at your fingertips.
+You have a whole network of sector experts who could help at your fingertips.
 Whether it's how to solve a dilemma or problem or a wider search to learn about a new topic or develop new skills – online should be your first port of call.

 At a basic (passive) level you can use social media to find out about sources of help or new resources to support you work.
 At the next (active) level it’s about reaching out to your network, learning from them and asking them questions.
 At the top level it’s about giving your help to others.